h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Palindrom Number/solution.md

 1 == 5
 ```

+Or vice versa i.e starting compare from left to middle and right to middle

-The logic is now this (I'll take the failed case sample as an example):
+The logic is now this (I'll take the failed test case sample as an example):

 ```
 x = 1000021